petr7555/pv239_qwiz/README.md

 ## Known bugs

 - On web, the cursor of `TextFieldBlocBuilder` is not visible until the user starts typing.
+- On web, the profile image sometimes does not load: `Failed to load network image.`.

 ## Notes